 In a second loss surrounding their testosterone therapies, AbbVie now owes $140M to Jeffrey Konrad, an AndroGel user who suffered a heart attack just two months into treatment.
 The plaintiff’s counsel argued that AbbVie neglected to warn patients about the increased risk of cardiac events and other side effects.

 The plaintiffs also asserted that AbbVie targeted a wider population of men than the drug was intended for.
 Their marketing centered on the question, “Is it Low-T?,” which Konrad said made men seek out the treatment without adequate need.
-This summer, AbbVie lost a similar case, paying out $150 million.
+This summer, AbbVie lost a similar testosterone lawsuit, paying out $150 million.

 Opioid Drug Maker Sued for its Role in Deadly Epidemic